mimiro-io/datahub/DOCUMENTATION.md

 To register clients and ACLs it is first necessary to log into the datahub with the admin permissions.

 To login with admin credentials create a new login alias.
 Notice the type is 'admin'.
-The clientId and secret should align with the data hub environment variables ADMIN_USER and ADMIN_PASSWORD.
+The clientId and clientSecret should align with the data hub environment variables ADMIN_USERNAME and ADMIN_PASSWORD.

 ```
 mim login add
     --alias localadmin \
     --type admin
     --server "https://localhost:8080" \
-    --clientId "ADMIN_USER" \
+    --clientId "ADMIN_USERNAME" \
     --clientSecret "ADMIN_PASSWORD" \
 ```